mnieuwhof/synthv-lyrics-to-notes/README.md

 Ok to create the notegroup.

-I did choose for notegroups because you can make different ones based on versers chorusses and other scales.
+I did choose for notegroups because you can make different ones based on verses, choruses and other scales.

+Enjoy!